Slackadays/Chata/README.md

 Other than that, the competition doesn't look good.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.

-# For Nerdy Eyes Only 🤓
+# For Nerds Only 🤓

 Right now, Chata is mostly an imperative language with functional aspects.
 Its syntax looks mildly similar to